Kozea/Radicale/pages/user_documentation.rst

 ------------

 Radicale is written in pure Python and does not depend on any librabry.
-It is known to work on Python 2.6, 2.7, 3.1 and 3.2.
+It is known to work on Python 2.6, 2.7, 3.1, 3.2 and PyPy > 1.7.
 The dependencies are optional, as they are only needed for various authentication methods [#]_.

 Linux and MacOS users certainly have Python already installed.
 For Windows users, please install Python [#]_ thanks to the adequate installer.